hesslab-gambit/gambit/README.md

 It uses an extremely efficient genomic distance metric along with a curated database of approximately 50,000 reference genomes (derived from NCBI
 [RefSeq](https://www.ncbi.nlm.nih.gov/refseq/)) to identify unknown bacterial genomes within seconds.

-Developed by Jared Lumpe in collaboration with the David Hess lab at Santa Clara University.
+Developed by Jared Lumpe in collaboration with the Nevada State Public Health Lab and the David Hess lab at Santa Clara University.
 Preprint available [here](https://www.biorxiv.org/content/10.1101/2022.06.14.496173v1).

 See the [documentation](https://hesslab-gambit.readthedocs.io/en/stable) for more